xiahaa/dtu-course/assignment_1/README.md

 ## README
 This is the implementation of the first exercise.
-Since I am using relative path to find some relevent functional files, do not make any changes to the folder extracted.
+Since I am using relative path to find some relevent functional files, you must provide two paths if it reports any related error:
+1. data_dir = /YourPathToData;% For example, mine is /EX\_1\_data

+**Add "/" at the head.**

 ### Two options
 In the main entry called script.m, you will find two parameters to run this code: